ulgenklc/Brain_states/README.md

 ### 1. Prepare your fMRI time-series data

-Your data should be stored in a **Python dictionary** format, where:
+Your data should be stored in a **Python dictionary** format, although this is flexible and easily adjustable to **.csv** or something else, where:

 - **Keys** = subject IDs (strings, e.g., `"500"`, `"600"`)
 - **Values** = 2D NumPy arrays with: